-Meeting means any first, inaugural, ordinary, extraordinary, or emergency meeting of a local authority, subordinate decision-making bodies d of the local authority convened under the provisions of LGOIMA.
+Meeting means any first, inaugural, ordinary, extraordinary, or emergency meeting of a local authority the Committee, or subordinate decision-making bodies d of the local authority Committee convened under the provisions of LGOIMA.

-Member means any person elected or appointed to the local authority.
+Member means any person elected or appointed to the local authority the Committee.